Shop

 Contraindications None at physiological doses.

-Author: Maurice Nicole, nes
+Author: Maurice Nicole, NDA

-Manuka is the Maori term for L. scoparium.
+Manuka is the Māori term for L. scoparium.
 The plant is sometimes referred to as “Ti-tree” but should not be confused with the Australian Tea Tree.
-This tree has long been valued for its healing properties by the Maori people (the indigenous Aotearoa people of New Zealand).
+This tree has long been valued for its healing properties by the Māori people (the indigenous people of Aotearoa, New Zealand).

-The essential oil of manuka is obtained by steam distillation of the leaves of Leptospermum scoparium harvested mainly in the East Cape region, the easternmost point of New Zealand’s main islands.
-This essential oil is distinguished by the presence of 20% to 30% of tricétones (leptospermone, isoleptospermone and flavesone) which give it its unique antimicrobial properties.
-Among the 11 chemotypes listed it is the most commercialized and the most studied.
-This chemotype is also found in the Marlborough area, another area of New Zealand located in the northeast corner of the South Island.
+Manuka essential oil is obtained by steam distillation of the Leptospermum scoparium leaves, harvested primarily in the East Cape region, which is the easternmost point of New Zealand’s main islands.
+This essential oil is distinguished by the presence of 20% to 30% triketones (leptospermone, isoleptospermone, and flavesone), which give it its unique antimicrobial properties.

 ANTIBACTERIAL PROPERTIES